 If you haven’t seen 1995’s A Little Princess, I highly suggest you watch it!
 You can find a way to stream it very easily with a Google search. <shifty eyes>

 Unlike many of the films we obsess over (cough cough) this one is legitimately great.
-It was directed by beloved Mexican filmmaker Alfonso Cuarón (Children of Men, Gravity) with his long-time collaborator and cinematographer Emmanuel Lubezki (The Revenant, Birdman), and produced by Mark Johnson (Rain Man, Good Morning Vietnam).
+Alfonso Cuarón, beloved Mexican filmmaker (Children of Men, Gravity), directed along with his long-time collaborator and cinematographer Emmanuel Lubezki (The Revenant, Birdman), and Mark Johnson (Rain Man, Good Morning Vietnam) produced.
 They’re all Oscar-winning heavyweights, and A Little Princess is imbued with a quality and depth rarely seen in children’s films.